wess/stim/docs/Contributing.md

 1. Pick an issue labeled `good first issue` for your first contribution
 2. Join the discussion on existing issues and PRs
-3. Share your `.spark` commands as examples
+3. Share your `.stim` commands as examples
 4. Help improve documentation and tutorials

-Thank you for helping make Spark better for everyone! 🚀
+Thank you for helping make Stim better for everyone! 🚀